atenbensel/Job-Search-Scraping/README.md

 ## License

 This is an open-source project.
-Feel free to use, fork and clone!
+Feel free to use, fork, and clone!